bgporter/tmbotg/README.md

 ### Colophon & Thanks

-- Obviously, thanks to They Might Be Giants, both for writing this stuff in the first place, and as importantly for this project not being all cease-and-desisty to this kind of fan project.
+- Obviously, thanks to They Might Be Giants, both for writing this stuff in the first place, and (as importantly for this project) not being all cease-and-desisty to this kind of fan project.
 This project is not officially affiliated with the band.
-- All the editors/contributors to 'TMBW: The They Might Be Giants Knowledge Base' (http://www.tmbw.net) for maintaining full lyrics in a format that was realtively easy for me to extract.
+- All the editors/contributors to 'TMBW: The They Might Be Giants Knowledge Base' (http://www.tmbw.net) for maintaining full lyrics in a format that was relatively easy for me to extract.

 **Python modules**